 Our series on thoroughbred horses is galloping toward the finish line, which is the perfect spot to see how hard these horses work.
 American Pharaoh, living in luxurious stables and spending his days making whoopee is the equine dream, but the reality for most thoroughbreds is day after day of hard work.

-As you may remember, the wonderful Jo over at Restlessjo invited us to enter some of our photographs in Capture the Colour 2013, and bless your hearts, you’ve been helping us select an entry for each
+As you may remember, Jo over at Restlessjo invited us to enter some of our photographs in Capture the Colour 2013.
+Thanks to you we’ve knocked out BLUE, GREEN and RED.

 We decided to get off the beaten path … I mean way off.
 In fact I think we were trespassing (if that fence we climbed over meant anything).
 We’d been hiking the Santorini Cliff Trail between Fira and Imerovigli, marveling at every sight, but it was time to do the backstreets.